speelbreaker/llm-brain/HEALTHCHECK.md

 **What it does**: Runs a 7-day backtest using synthetic Black-Scholes pricing.
 Tests the core simulation engine.

+**When to run**: After changes to the backtest engine, simulator, or scoring logic.

 **Command**:
 ```bash
 bash scripts/smoke_backtest.sh